gstaxy/tutorials/how_to_use_virtualenv.md

-# How to use virtualenv with Python
+# How to use virtualenv with Python in Windows

 Author: Guillaume Slevan-Tremblay